-When entering idle mode, the ADC should be disabled if not used.
-In other sleep modes, the ADC is automatically disabled.
+If enabled, the ADC will be enabled in all sleep modes.
+To save power, the ADC should be disabled before entering any sleep mode.
 When the ADC is turned off and on again, the next conversion will be an extended conversion.
-This means that the user should wait for the duration of ADC start-up time, before triggering a useful conversion.
-Refer to "ADC - Analog-to-Digital Converter" on page 231 for details on ADC operation.
+Refer to "ADC - Analog-to-Digital Converter" on page 245 for details on ADC operation.